elsbrock/go-ghwrite/README.md

 Usage is quite simple: specify the target repository (e.g. `elsbrock/testrepo`) and the target file.
 If the target file does not exist it will be created, updated otherwise.
 If the target file contains slashes `/` these will be interpreted as directory.

+You may also submit multiple files using `-read-tar`; in that case the input must be an uncompressed tarball.
 An empty target file may be used when reading from a tarball to represent the repository root, and all files of that tarball will be extracted into the root.

 Each successful call to the CLI will create a single commit, ie. when writing multiple files at once using the tarball method a single commit will be created for all of them.

 If either `-name` or `-email` is given, both need to be provided.
 Otherwise the author information of the token owner is used.